- #1 -- Incorrect information

 For example, if you use up to 95% of your limit every month, you will have a black mark on your record even if you pay it off on time.

 This is known as a credit utilization ratio and the higher it is, the more it will hurt your record.
 So, try to keep your balances low despite your limit.

 #4 — Not using credit at all

 However, the opposite of using credit is true as well: being scared of landing in a financial mess and avoiding purchasing on credit will definitely impact your score.

-You will have no credit history that can show you are responsible with payments.
+You will have no credit history that can show you are responsible for payments.

-And inactive accounts that might be closed over time might also hurt your score.
+And inactive accounts that might be closed over time might also hurt your credit score.

 #5 — Little things always add up

 Several unpaid bills can hit your credit record quite hard, especially if they remain unresolved.